ThomasCarroll/htqc/r_course/introToR_Session1.md

 **NA** values allow for R to handle missing data correctly but requires different handling than standard numeric or character values.
 We will discuss handling **NA** values later.

-The unique() function
+Vectors (10/15) - The unique() function
 ====================

-The unique() function can be used to retrieve all unique character values from a character vector.
+The unique() function can be used to retrieve all unique  values from a vector.

 ```r